 Sonnetizer is a program written by Ross Goodwin that generates 14-line rhyming sonnets from any text corpus.

-This site will help you make a Twitterbot!
-They're easy to make and free to run.
-To use it, create a Twitter account for your bot to run under and then sign in.
-The bots are written in Tracery.
+This site will help you make a Mastobot!
+They're easy to make and free (for you) to run.
+To use this, create an account for your bot to use on a bot-friendly Mastodon instance.